zuomuniao/awesome-nodejs/README.md

 *Libraries for package and dependency management.*

 * [Npm](https://www.npmjs.org/) - Default package manager.
 Installs, publishes and manages node programs.

+## Build Tools

+*Libraries for building and task running*

+* [Gulp.js](http://gulpjs.com/) - A streaming build system which use of streams and code-over-configuration.
+* [Grunt.js](http://gruntjs.com/) - A task runner to ease epetitive tasks like unit testing, compilation and so on.
+* [Nodemon](http://nodemon.io/) - A dev utility that monitor any changes in source and automatically restart server.

 ## Communication